 • Consider selling or refinancing your business assets.
 While it may not be the most enjoyable option, selling unnecessary equipment or other assets could help boost liquidity.

-As you take stock of your liquidity and consider strategies for the remainder of 2022, now is the time to be in touch with your business banker.
-Your banking partner can help your plan for managing market uncertainty and help you build contingency plans for liquidity, debt management, accounts receivable tactics and more.
+As you take stock of your liquidity and consider strategies for the remainder of 2024, now is the time to be in touch with your business banker.
+Your banker can help you plan for managing market uncertainty and build contingency plans for liquidity, debt management, accounts receivable tactics and more.

 If you are interested in learning more about how UMB can help your business as a financial partner, visit our website.